Paras-is-coding/React_HS_Series/readme.md

     - const [variable, setVariable] = useState()
 - now change in state of variable will be reflected everywhere it's used in UI

+## Virtual DOM, Fibre and reonciliation

+- ReactDOM.createRoot() method creates virtualDOM, When data in a React application changes, a new Virtual DOM tree is created and compared to the previous one.
+The differences are identified, and only those changes are applied to the real DOM.

+- BUT for in Network calls, state change frequently so algo is optimized to wait for few time/skip some steps/...    instead of rendering frequent changes

+- React is not using virtual DOM(React core algo to update UI) these days instead optimized one is Used.

+- Reconciliation > Is recursive algo that React uses to diff two trees and reconsider which part to be changed.
+Reconciliation is the process by which React updates the actual DOM to reflect changes made to the Virtual DOM.

+- React Fiber > improved reconciliation algo. of React to update UI.
+Makes able to
+    - pause work and come back to it later
+    - assign priority
+    - reuse previously completed work
+    - abort work if it's no longer needed

+- IMPT: Diffing of lists is performed using keys.
+Keys should be "stable,predictable and unique"
+    - So to make fiber algo effective we use keys while populating array ele. into lists and etc